November 8, 2025 | 1:00 pm - 4:00 pm

 Scouting Safely

 Scouting America's Commitment to Safety is ongoing, and the safety of our youth, volunteers, staff, and employees cannot be compromised.
 Scouting America puts the utmost importance on safe and healthy environments for its youth membership.
-The Sam Houston Area Council takes great strides to ensure the safety of its youth as well as the adult volunteer leadership that interacts with them.
+The Sam Houston Area Council makes significant efforts to ensure the safety of its youth, as well as the adult volunteer leadership that interacts with them.

 Guide to Safe Scouting policies must be followed.
 All participants must follow youth protection guidelines at all Scouting events.
 Highlights include: